Outline of the exhibition Exhibition Period June 3 (Friday) - July 10 (Sunday), 2016

 Capacity 20 people each time ※In the case of a large number of applicants, lottery

-Following the history of woodwork, which develops from traditional handicrafts to modern craft artists, he talks about Kenji Suda's work, the characteristics of his work, and the current appearance of "Kogei".
+Following the history of woodworking from traditional fingertips to modern art artists, he talks about Kenji Suda's work and the characteristics of his work, and the current state of "Kogei".

-Masanori Moroyama, Senior Researcher, National Museum of Modern Art, Tokyo
+Masanori Moroyama (Principal Researcher, National Museum of Modern Art, Tokyo)

 Date and time Saturday, June 18, 2016 13:30 to 16:00

-Location Kobe International House Seminar House 9F Convention Hall (* About 20 minutes by subway or bus from the museum)
+Venue Kobe International House Seminar House 9F Convention Center (*20 minutes by subway or bus from the museum)

 〒651-0087 8-1-6, Gokoudori, Chuo-ku, Kobe-shi, Hyogo